YehudaGold/context-component/README.md

 export default ThemeContext.connect(mapStateToProps, mapActionToProps)(otherComponent);
 ```
-The class `connect` HOC takes two optional functions:
+The class `connect` HOC takes tree optional parameters:

-* mapStateToProps - take two parameters `state` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant values from the context.
+* mapStateToProps - callback with two parameters `state` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant values from the context.
-* mapActionToProps - take two parameters `actions` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant method's from the context.
+* mapActionToProps - callback with two parameters `actions` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant method's from the context.
+* options - options object with the keys:
+    * pure - set the component to not rerender if there aren't changes to props or context (shallow compare), defaulted to true.
 ---

 Or consuming the context by rendering the `ContextComponent.Consumer`: